-- They would actually get something out of worship.
-They would actually get to know the Lord, experience Him, delight in their fellowship with Him.
+- They would actually benefit personally from their worship.
+They would truly get to know the Lord, experience Him and delight in their fellowship with Him.

-- Their worship would yield wisdom to know how to live a Godlier life (i.e. vision of the high places)
+- Their worship would yield the wisdom to know how to live a more Godly life (i.e. vision of the high places)

-- God would feed them (satisfy them) with the promise of a saviour (this was their heritage from Jacob).
+- God would feed them (satisfy them) with the promise of a savior (this was their heritage from Jacob).

 A true fast draws one nearer to God and from that fellowship comes the taste of eternal life with God and the courage to live faithfully until that time comes.
 If we were to read on we would see that despite this admonition to offer God a true and sincere fast, the Jews continued their hypocrisy and were eventually crushed and taken into captivity by the Babylonian army.